lucasveneno/trafficbot/README.md

-# Veneno Traffic Bot (With an rotating proxy server)
+# Veneno Traffic Bot (With a rotating proxy server)
 This script generates traffic for websites

 # Prerequisites